 The benefits of deep-sea biodiversity for humankind must be viewed in terms of their intrinsic value as well as their contribution to ecosystem services, essential to the overall functioning of marine ecosystems and to the well-being of the planet.
 DSF and the associated rich seamount communities are a source of food and food products for many countries and therefore the conservation of biodiversity in the deep seas is important to ensure sustainability of marine resources, for current and future uses.
 Deep-sea ecosystems also produce rare and mineral-rich environments, provide important sources of nutrients to other ocean ecosystems and support some of the most extraordinary and highly specialized organisms on earth, many of which may still remain undiscovered.
-Those involved in DSF are also beneficiaries of some of these services and the conservation of biodiversity in the deep seas is important to ensure sustainability of marine resources, for current source of socio-economic benefits, both in terms of direct (e.g.
+Those involved in DSF are also beneficiaries of some of these services and the conservation of biodiversity in the deep seas is important to ensure sustainability of marine resources, for current and future uses.
+Furthermore, DSF in the ABNJ are an important source of socio-economic benefits, both in terms of direct (e.g.